 Prevention is the most economical and cost effective way to eliminate stormwater pollution.
 By following simple cost free guidelines, we can all reduce the amount of pollution reaching our streams.
 In addition, there are many low cost things that we can do that, in addition to reducing pollution, can provide additional benefits to us and our properties.

 You may be contributing to water pollution without even realizing it.
 Before you exclude yourself as part of the problem, check if any of the following situations exist at your home:

 When you think about it there is a good chance that we are contributing to water pollution.
 However, there are many things that we can do to help.
 In many cases, simply changing some of our practices can help.
 We should seek to reduce the volume of our stormwater runoff and to reduce the amount of pollution that our runoff carries away.

-For more information about these matters, please see the attachments and links below.
+For more information about these matters, please click on the links below.

 Pennsylvania Native Plant Society

 Bucks County Conservation District

 Partnership for Delaware Estuary

 Hazardous Waste Drop Off Information

 The Importance of Cleaning Up After Your Pet